hundredplans/obsidian/learning-linux/co-vm-ne/docker/docker-index.md

 ## What is a Dockerfile
 - An init file when creating an image

+## What is the Bridge Network?
+- Where your containers are run by default
+- Allows containers to connect to the same bridge network

 # Common Commands
 ## How to Install Images
 - __COMMAND__ -> docker pull image-name